 What’s even more concerning is what is ultimately done with all this information.

 Another crowd maintains that counting calories is actually ineffective for a large number of the population.
-According to this perspective, the answer has more to do with metabolism, hormone balance, insulin sensitivity, gut bacteria, nutrient density and so on.
-These people push intermittent fasting, ketogenic diets, and the paleo lifestyle.
-This group might answer the question of whether fitness trackers really work quite differently.
+According to this perspective, the answer has more to do with metabolism, hormone balance, insulin sensitivity, gut bacteria, nutrient density, etc. These people push intermittent fasting, ketogenic diets, and the paleo lifestyle.

-Smartwatches and the calorie-counting crowd rely on a number called an Active Metabolic Rate (AMR) to do their math.
+Smartwatches and the calorie-counting crowd rely on a number called an active metabolic rate (AMR) to do their math.
 This is the number of calories that you burn during a normal day of activity.
-In turn, this is calculated as your Basal Metabolic Rate (BMR) — the number of calories simply required for breathing and thinking — plus any activity on top.
+In turn, this is calculated as your basal metabolic rate (BMR) — the number of calories required for breathing and thinking — plus any activity on top.

-To get your BMR and therefore your AMR, enter your height, your weight, and sex.
-This is necessary because taller people require more energy just to go about their usual business — that’s why bigger folks tend to eat more.
-Likewise, men and women burn slightly different amounts of calories — with women usually requiring a little less food on a daily basis.
+To get your BMR and your AMR, enter your height, your weight, and sex.
+This is necessary because taller people require more energy to go about their usual business — that’s why bigger folks tend to eat more.
+Likewise, men and women burn slightly different amounts of calories — with women usually requiring a little less food daily.

 There are ways around this.
 You can do a similar BMR calculation using your lean body mass, which is a much more useful figure for learning calories burned.
 Very few fitness trackers allow you to enter this information.
 None that I know of ask for a body fat percentage by default.
 Most users would likewise understand why that might be a problem.

 However, the problem runs much deeper than that.
-Individual differences when it comes to calories burned don’t just come down to body weight and muscle mass.
+Individual differences in calories burned don’t just come down to body weight and muscle mass.
 Two people roughly the same height and weight probably won’t burn the same number of calories.